cdelavar/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.For this lab, I'm using a virtual machine I created in Azure.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+For this lab, I'm using a virtual machine I created in Azure.<br />

 <h2>Video Demonstration</h2>